Code of Conduct

 Call for Submissions is Closed

 Our call for submissions is now closed.
 Thank you to everyone who has submitted.
-We've received a significant number of applications which are current being reviewed by our organisational committee.
+We received a significant number of high-quality submissions, and our organisational team has decided on our final programme.

 Speakers